Decoding the Power of Data Definition Language (DDL): A full breakdown

 Advanced DDL Concepts

-Beyond the basic commands, DDL incorporates several advanced concepts that contribute to a more robust and efficient database design:
+Beyond the basic commands, DDL incorporates several advanced concepts that contribute to a more strong and efficient database design:

 - Sequences: Generate unique numerical values, often used as primary keys in auto-incrementing scenarios.